 The procurement calendar for the December-through-March Miami yacht season separates into three lead-time tiers, each anchored against a distinct procurement decision.

 The season-anchor window — June through August — is the right anchor for owner principals booking a season-long retainer with a dedicated chauffeur and a specified Escalade or Sprinter for the December-through-March season.
 This is the binding lead time for the deepest-anchored Miami-resident independents — Aventura Worldwide in particular — and the binding lead time for retainer accounts that require vehicle-specification continuity, named-chauffeur assignment, and marina-credentialing posture across multiple marina footprints.
-Cross-city continuity bookings — NYC-resident principals extending a Detailed Drivers retainer into Miami through partner-dispatch coordination — should be confirmed at the June-through-August window to lock vehicle and chauffeur availability on both ends.
+Cross-city continuity bookings — NYC-resident principals extending a Detailed Drivers flat-rate VIP relationship into Miami — should be confirmed at the June-through-August window to lock vehicle and chauffeur availability on both ends.

 “The yacht-segment procurement pattern rewards programs that anchor at the June-through-August season window and penalizes programs that arrive at the in-season window without an existing operator relationship,” said Bob Mann, principal at R.W.
 Mann & Company and former American Airlines corporate-planning executive, in an interview on May 21, 2026.
 “The structural reason is that the operator’s chauffeur roster for the December-through-March season is built out by September, and the marina-credentialing posture is anchored against the operators with a season-anchored chauffeur roster.
 Programs that anchor in June get the named driver and the marina credentialing; programs that anchor in December get the spot-booking pattern and the rate posture that goes with it.”